 When it comes to travelling the world, there are few experiences compared to a student exchange.
 You can spend a semester or a full year in a foreign country, making friends, learning the language and experiencing a new culture every day – all while working towards your degree.

-Here are five Canadian students and their take on why going on exchange was the best decision they ever made.
+Here are three Canadian students and their take on why going on exchange was the best decision they ever made.

 Name: Robert Mackenzie, 21